Doug Sanford | A preacher’s son, developer

 Another proposed development project that would offer market-rate apartments, retail and other commercial spaces is being proposed in the same area.
 The two projects would essentially wrap around the Pearl Street parking garage.

-Tyler Norod of Westbrook Development Corporation addresses the Biddeford City Council on Tuesday about his company’s hopes to build an affordable housing complex adjacent to the city’s Pearl Street parking garage.
+Tyler Norod of Westbrook Development Corporation addresses the Biddeford City Council Tuesday about his company’s hopes to build an affordable housing complex adjacent to the city’s Pearl Street parking garage.
 (Seaver photo)

 The developer is proposing to give the city roughly $680,000 to secure needed parking spaces in the parking garage and is required to make an $840,000 contribution to help fund sewer upgrades throughout the city,